jeffcsauer/arcospy/README.md

 **Disclaimer: please note that the author of this package, Jeff Sauer, is not affiliated with the Washington Post in any official capacity.**

+**Updates (will be posted periodically)**:
+- 12/10/2019: added a new folder called [demos](https://github.com/jeffcsauer/arcospy/tree/master/demos).
+Inculdes a basic getting started guide as well as an introduction to making the data spatial.

 ----